 Background

 Bobcats on Kiawah Island have been monitored by Town Biologists since the early 2000s (see: Kiawah Project).
-Biologists noticed a decline in the bobcat population in 2017.
-Several deaths were later classified as acute poisoning by second generation anticoagulant rodenticides (SGAs).
+Biologists noticed a decline in the bobcat population in 2017 and several deaths were later diagnosed as acute toxicosis by anticoagulant rodenticides (ARs).
 This catalyzed efforts to further explore the connection between rodenticide exposure and bobcat survival and space-use patterns, and has since developed into a PhD project within Clemson University's Department of Forestry and Environmental Conservation.
 The project goals listed below coincide with Meghan Keating's dissertation chapters.

 Goals